At A Glance

 Download the overview to see how our data marketplace connects high-quality identity to scalable activation across all screens.

-That’s where Experian’s data marketplace comes in.
-Our data marketplace is built on our best-in-class identity graph, which includes 126 million U.S. households, 250 million individuals, and 4 billion+ active digital IDs.
+Experian’s data marketplace starts with identity.
+Our data marketplace is built on our best-in-class identity graph which includes 126 million U.S. households, 250 million individuals, and more than four billion active digital IDs.
+This foundation supports reliable audience connections across channels and devices.

 Experian connects the entire ecosystem — TV operators, programmers, supply-side platforms (SSPs), demand-side platforms (DSPs), and brands — with activation-ready audiences that drive measurable performance.
 Buyers can access data from retail, CPG, healthcare, B2B, location intelligence, and more.

-Because we start with verified offline data, our audiences are grounded in real-world accuracy, not just digital assumptions.
-That means when you activate through our marketplace, you can:
+Our audiences are built on verified offline data, which means they’re grounded in real-world accuracy, not just digital assumptions.
+When you activate through our marketplace, you:

-Whether you’re running a campaign on CTV, mobile, or display, we help you show up in the right place, to the right person, at the right time.
+Whether you’re running a campaign on connected TV (CTV), mobile, or display, we help you show up in the right place, to the right person, at the right time.

 Related reading